 Eddie LeShure and Margaret Kirschner specialize in therapies for addiction recovery.
 Their services (yoga therapy, meditation, and dynamic breathwork) help clients cultivate dual awareness, supporting the ability to meet suffering with deeper wisdom and compassion, rather than with judgment and aversion that may lead to habitual patterns of self-destructive reactivity.
 The focus is on getting better at feeling, and the therapies provide a useful alternative to a return to use.
 Addiction is any compulsive behavior that persists despite negative consequences.
 It may involve alcohol, drugs, eating, gambling, porn, shopping, co-dependency, over-working and more.

-Eddie LeShure, CSAC, RYT 200, CPSS, CSES-I, is a Certified Substance Abuse Counselor, Certified Yoga Teacher, Certified Peer Support Specialist, meditation instructor, and person in long-term recovery.
+Eddie LeShure, CADC, RYT 200, CPSS, CSES-I, is a Certified Alcohol and Drug Counselor, Certified Yoga Teacher, Certified Peer Support Specialist, meditation instructor, and person in long-term recovery.
 His primary passion is bringing trauma-informed, evidence-based mindfulness and self-regulation practices into the realms of addiction recovery, trauma relief, and self-care.
 Eddie initiated a regular Buddhist meditation practice in 1982 and has studied and sat on three continents with dozens of eminent teachers, spending the equivalent of two years in retreat setting.
 Eddie regularly teaches and leads groups in various treatment and recovery settings for substance misuse and eating disorder, as well as in series classes, workshops, conferences, conventions and retreats.

-Margaret Kirschner, CSAC, CPSS, RYT500 (C-IAYT), CSES-I is a Certified Substance Abuse Counselor (CSAC), Certified Peer Support Specialist (CPSS) and Certified Trauma-Sensitive Yoga Therapist (RYT500) with the International Association of Yoga Therapists (C-IAYT), who specializes in guiding individuals’ mindful emergence from addiction and trauma through yoga.
+Margaret Kirschner, CADC, CPSS, RYT500 (C-IAYT), CSES-I is a Certified Alcohol and Drug Counselor, Certified Peer Support Specialist and Certified Trauma-Sensitive Yoga Therapist with the International Association of Yoga Therapists, who specializes in guiding individuals’ mindful emergence from addiction and trauma through yoga.
 With 21 years of experience teaching yoga, she offers an integrated approach to thriving in recovery.

 Meditation for Addiction Recovery with Eddie